John-R-Wallace-NOAA/FishNIRS/Sablefish_Reference_Analysis/MREF/README.md

 -  The '500N_2017_18_19_22_200N' model also shows the Sablefish reference otolith with a TMA of 38 well predicted over time, and again the otoliths with a TMA age of 18 and 2 are consistently off by 2.5 and 1 year(s).

--  The spectra/meta model of 2019 and the spectra only model of 2022 more easily show that the refreence scans settle down around March.
-This settling can also be in the All_Oties_2017_18_19_21 and 500N_2017_18_19_22_200N models, however the difference that can not be visually seen after January.
+-  The spectra/meta model of 2019 and the spectra only model of 2022 more easily show that the referance scans settle down around March.
+This settling can also be in the All_Oties_2017_18_19_21 and 500N_2017_18_19_22_200N models, however the difference can not be visually seen after January.
+One idea for the settling is reduction of shininess, and hence lower reflectivness, of the bottom of the brand new "gold stamp" that is used to cover the otoliths during scanning.
+The scanners may have better ideas.

+-  Note also that at the very end of the time series for all the models, except the spectra/meta model of 2019, that the predictions increase.
+This may be change in the scans that was first detected and prompted this analysis.